-Tea processing is an art and the process plays an important role in determining the final flavor of the liquor.
+Tea processing is an art and the process plays an important role in determining the final flavour of the liquor.
 Through processing, the leaves from the tea plant Camellia sinensis are transformed into the dried leaves for brewing tea.

 And the classification of tea into its various categories is based on the kind of process involved in making it.
 The four most basic steps for processing tea involve oxidation of leaves, stopping of oxidation, allowing the formation of tea and then comes the drying process.

 The variations of tea are obtained from experimenting with either or all of the steps mentioned above.
 The time of plucking tea leaves and the method of plucking also plays an important role in determining the final outcome.
-Most methods of processing have their origin in China and they are continued to be practiced till date.
+Most methods of processing have their origin in China and they are continued to be practised till date.

-The interesting thing about processing is that from the same plant, it is possible to derive as many as six different types of tea — green tea, yellow tea, white tea, oolong tea, black tea and post-fermented tea.
-Within each of these categories there are even more classifications based on other factors.
+The interesting thing about processing is that from the same plant, it is possible to derive as many as six different types of tea — Green tea, yellow tea, White tea, Oolong tea, Black tea and post-fermented tea.
+Within each of these categories, there are even more classifications based on other factors.

 In this article, I will walk you through some of the basic steps of tea processing and help you understand what exactly happens in each of these steps.

 Tea flushes consist of a terminal bud along with two young leaves.
 The tea flushes along with tea leaves are hand-picked twice a year.
-Hand picking is the best method for plucking though in some cases machines may also be used for the same process.
+Hand-picking is the best method for plucking though in some cases machines may also be used for the same process.
 When machines are used there are more broken leaves than whole leaves which reduce the quality of tea.
 However, through picking the perfect time for plucking, machine-plucking can also be used to get good results.
 Time of plucking is mostly in early spring and early summer but depends on the location as well.

 As the leaves are plucked, they begin to undergo withering through a process known as enzymatic oxidation.
-In this process, the water content of the leaves get reduced by about 30 percent and it undergoes a slight amount of oxidation.
+In this process, the water content of the leaves get reduced by about 30 per cent and it undergoes a slight amount of oxidation.
 Wilting is a natural process but the leaves can be put under the sun or in a place with a cool breeze to facilitate the process.
 In some cases, the leaves are laid on troughs and hot air is forced from underneath.

 More than a quarter of the leaves weight is lost in this process.
 This step of tea processing has a contribution to overall taste also as it is this process in which the protein content of the leaves is broken down into free amino acids.
 This also increases freed caffeine content in the leaves.
-Both of these changes contribute to overall taste.
+Both of these changes contribute to the overall taste.

 After this process, the leaves appear limp and soft enough for rolling.
 The duration of the withering process has an effect on the final appearance of leaves as shorter durations results in greener and fresher leaves and longer durations lead to darker and more aromatic leaves.